U.S. senators call for Olympic committee probe after Nassar scandal

 Six Republicans and 12 Democrats have also signed onto the resolution to investigate the USOC, which operates under a federal charter.
 The Senate must vote on the resolution before a committee can be formed to hold an investigation.

-While the House investigation is focused on sexual abuse in organised sport, the Senate investigation will look into the extent USAG and U.S. Olympics were complicit in the criminal or negligent behaviour of their employees relative to sexual abuse.
+While the House investigation is focused on sexual abuse in organized sport, the Senate investigation will look into the extent USAG and U.S. Olympics were complicit in the criminal or negligent behavior of their employees relative to sexual abuse.

-A spokesman for Senator John Thune, who chairs the Senate Commerce Committee that has been investigating Olympic sex abuse claims, said however that a select committee was unnecessary.
+A spokesman for Senator John Thune, who chairs the Senate Commerce Committee that has been investigating Olympic sex abuse claims, said a select committee was unnecessary.

 The initial results from the House investigation are scheduled to be delivered on Friday.